 Set up the wick: Lay the metal part of wick flat against the bottom of your container and use the chopsticks to hold up the wick.
 To make sure the everything stays in place, tape the wicks to the chopsticks.
 You can also use clothespin to hold the wick as shown on picture below.

 Melt the wax: Fill the saucepan about half.
 Place the wax into the glass container and put the glass container into the saucepan.
 Turn yo

 ur stove to medium-high and mix with a metal spoon.
 Make sure not to put too much water into the saucepan so that it does not splash into the wax flakes.

 If you would like to add colour to your candle, cut a piece of your crayon and let it melt along with the flakes.
 I usually add a piece of about 1 cm.
 The bigger the piece of crayon, the stronger the colour.
 Note that the colour will seem bright when melted but will take a more milky aspe

 ct when it hardens.
 You may also add glitter at this stage.

 Once the wax is fully melted, add the scent to the mixture.
 I calculate about 10 drops for 500 grams but you can change that if you’d like a lighter or stronger scent.
 You can also mix scents to create your own.

 Let the candles rest for about 3 to 4 hours at room temperature.
 This will prevent cracks in the wax.

-Pricewise, I have paid around 20£ for 2kg of wax + 30 wicks (will have to make plenty!) + scent on Amazon.
+Pricewise, I have paid around 20£ for 2kg of wax + 30 wicks (will have to make plenty!) + scent in your local pharmacy or online.

 Photo credits: Pinterest / Unsplash